GauravP1101/DeepLearning_HW1/README.md

 - matplotlib

 Executing the codes:
-Open the relevant .ipynb file for each part of the assignment.
-Running the Tests To run the tests, simply execute the cells in the .ipynb file.
+Open the corresponding `.ipynb` file for each part of the assignment.
+To run the tests, just execute the cells within the notebook.
 The code will automatically download the MNIST dataset and train the neural network models.